 Istanbul

 Istanbul is one of the truly great romantic cities.
-Istanbul is home to a layering of civilization on civilization, of empire built on empire.
-A stroll through this historic city will reveal ancient Roman hippodromes, peristyles, and aqueducts, the greatest excesses of the Byzantine Empire and the mystique and power of the Ottoman Empire.
-In this sprawling, continent-spanning city you can tramp the streets where crusaders and janissaries once marched; admire mosques that are the most sublime architectural expressions of Islamic piety; peer into the sultan's harem; and hunt for bargains in the Kapali Carsi.
+It's home to a layering of civilization upon civilization, of empire built upon empire.
+A stroll through this historic city will reveal ancient Roman hippodromes, peristyles, and aqueducts, the greatest excesses of the Byzantine Empire, and the mystique and power of the Ottoman Empire.
+In this sprawling, continent-spanning city you can walk the streets where crusaders and janissaries once marched; admire mosques that are the most sublime architectural expressions of Islamic piety; peer into the sultan's harem; and hunt for bargains in the Kapali Carsi.

-The small port of Canakkale at its narrowest point, it guards the entire straits of the Dardanelles and therefore it has a major strategic importance.
+The small port of Canakkale guards the entire straits of the Dardanelles, and therefore has a major strategic importance.
 The Dardanelle straight is the stretch of water that separates Europe from Asia and links the Aegean Sea to the south with the Sea of Marmara to the north.
-Nowadays, many tourists come to Canakkale to visit the World War-I Gallipoli Battlefields but also the site of ancient Troy located nearby.
-The "wooden horse" from the 2004 movie Troy is exhibited on the seafront.
-Also the ancient city of Assos - discovered in 1879 is located on the hill, 235 m above the sea level and only 15 km away from Lesbos (Mytilene), Greek, Island.
-Aristotle lived and taught in the city for 3 years.
+Nowadays, many tourists come to Canakkale to visit the World War-I Gallipoli Battlefields, but also the site of ancient Troy located nearby.
+The 'wooden horse' from the 2004 movie Troy is exhibited on the seafront.

 Visit and explore the Military Marine Museum, the great Cimenlik Castle, the Trojan Horse Statue, Museum of Troy, Kilitbahir Castle, Yeni Kordon Beach and so much more.

-Situated in a superb gulf in the Aegean region of Turkey, Kusadasi, or the "bird island", is known for its turquoise sparkling water of the Sea, broad sandy beaches, bright sun and large marina.
-Besides the great beaches there are some interesting historic landmarks not to be missed such as: the ancient ruins of the fortress and its gates, which remind to this day of the impact the Ottomans had on the city at the beginning of the 15th century.
-Guvercin Ada - the peninsula at the end of the bay, has a castle and swimming beaches, including a private beach and cafe with a view back across the bay to the harbor of Kusadasi.
+Situated on the Aegean Sea, Kusadasi, or the 'bird island,' is known for its turquoise sparkling waters, broad sandy beaches, bright sunshine and large marina.
+Besides the great beaches, there are some interesting historic landmarks such as the ancient ruins of the fortress and its gates, which to this day, are a reminder of the impact the Ottomans had on the city at the beginning of the 15th century.
+Kusadasi is also an excellent starting point to explore the ancient cities of Miletus and Ephesus.

 Visit and discover the amazing Ladies Beach, Kusadasi Castle, Ephesus Archaeological Museum, Library of Celsus, Tortuga Pirate Island Theme Water Park and so much more.

-Surnamed the "Pearl of the Aegean", Izmir is Turkey's third largest city and second most important port.
-It is a superb city of palm-lined promenades, avenues and green parks set along a circular bay.
-The magnificent coastline abounds in vast and pristine beaches surrounded by olive groves, rocky crags and pine woods.
-Konak Square and Konak Street are the best points to start your visit to Izmir.
-One of the most impressive landmarks of Izmir harbor is the Clock Tower, a beautiful marble tower 25 meters height.
-Other sights are the nine synagogues, concentrated either in the traditional Jewish quarter of Karatas or in Havra Sokak (Synagogue street) in Kemeralti.
+Nicknamed the 'Pearl of the Aegean,' Izmir is Turkey's third largest city and second largest port.
+It is a superb city of palm-lined promenades, avenues, and green parks set along a circular bay.
+The magnificent coastline offers pristine beaches surrounded by olive groves, rocky crags, and pine woods.
+One of the most impressive landmarks of Izmir harbor is the Clock Tower, a beautiful marble tower 80 feet tall.
+Its expansive archaeological sites include the Roman Agora of Smyrna, now an open-air museum as well as nine synagogues, concentrated either in the traditional Jewish quarter of Karatas or in Havra Sokak (Synagogue Street) in Kemeralti.

-Visit and explore the Izmir Historical Elevator Building, Kulturpark Izmir, Smyrna Agora Ancient City, Ataturk Museum, Izmir Archaeological and Ethnographical Museum and so much more.
+Visit and explore the Izmir Historical Elevator Building, Kulturpark Izmir, Smyrna Agora Ancient City, Ataturk Museum, Izmir Archaeological and Ethnographic Museum, the Clock Tower, Konak Square, and so much more.